Saturday, July 26, 2025

 And speaking of SEGA vs. Capcom, the game is indeed memory-intensive and loading a match while I had 8GB RAM at the time caused a bottleneck.
 It takes a higher capacity of memory to play this game and with that much memory I'm having, I can be able to play this game well.
 But the catch is that the RAM usage is not going down, so I turn it off and relaunch it.
 What has happened is that SEGA vs. Capcom was showcased at Combo Breaker as a Mystery Tournament to shock everyone.
 That driven commentators and attendees to try this game out, especially when it has been on the radar for quite some time and well made.

 What is next?
 Well, they have a "red patch" for BETA 2.75 coming, hopefully fixing the analog issues and the controls.
 After that, it's off to Beta 3 where it is an overhaul and Linn Kurosawa from Alien vs. Predator will make her debut along with possibly Sakura from Sakura Wars.
 She was supposed to release next, but her development time takes a long time because she is three characters in one, so they had to do Batsu from Rival Schools next instead due to him being much faster to work with.
 Since Beta 3 is an overhaul, what I want for it is a core mechanic that 2XKO has; Duo Play.
-What I mean is that the game must have up to four players generally in all modes since Tag Mode is only available to keep it traditional and two players on the same team get to control their own character.
+What I mean is that the game must have up to four players generally in all modes since Tag Mode is now only available to keep it traditional and two players on the same team get to control their own character and Cross Fever has up to four players.

 For context, this game was made before 2XKO.
 Both games have tag battles, but with the exception of Jinx, none of the current characters in 2XKO are faithful to the current characters in SEGA vs. Capcom.
 Jinx had to be an exception because like Mega Man X, she has an arsenal of weapons as she is the Marksman type Champion in League of Legends.